-Macroinvertebrate richness were moderate for both sites, both sites had the same taxa richness and taxa richness were similar or the same as historic medians.
-This indicates that there was no evidence of recent, toxic discharges negatively affecting macroinvertebrate communities.
+Macroinvertebrate taxa richness was moderate for both sites, with site 1 having 18 taxa and site 2 recording 17 taxa.
+Additionally, taxa richness was lower compared to the historic means at both sites (by five taxa at site 1 and seven taxa at site 2.).
+Even though there was a minor difference between current and historic taxa richness, this was not of particular concern as site 1 ('control' site) and site 2 ('impact' site) had very similar taxa richness, indicating that there was no evidence of recent, toxic discharges negatively affecting macroinvertebrate communities.
 Taxa richness is the most robust index when ascertaining whether a macroinvertebrate community has been exposed to toxic discharges.
 Macroinvertebrates when exposed to toxic chemicals may die or deliberately drift downstream thus potentially lowering taxa richness at a site.

-MCI scores indicated that both sites had 'good' macroinvertebrate health with no significant difference in scores between the two sites.
-Results were slightly higher than historic medians for both sites by 8 units suggesting better than normal results but not significantly so.
+MCI scores indicated that both site 1 had 'very good', and site 2 had 'good' macroinvertebrate health, differing nine units in MCI scores between the two sites.
+These results were higher than historic medians for both sites, with site 1 differing by 9 units and site 2 differing 15 units, suggesting better than normal results but not significantly so.
 This indicated that there were no significant impacts from discharges from the Contact Energy site.

 The SQMCI takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities.
-The SQMCI scores were largely congruent with the MCI scores though the 'control' site was in 'very good' health while the 'impact' site was in 'good' health.
-However, there was no significant difference in SQMCI scores between the control site and the impacted site (only 0.1 unit difference) or their respective historic medians.
+The SQMCI scores were somewhat congruent with the MCI scores, though both sites had 'excellent' macroinvertebrate community.
+Additionally, there was no significant difference in SQMCI scores between the control site and the impacted site (only 0.4 unit difference).
+However, current SQMCI scores were significantly higher than their respective historic medians, with site 1 differing by 1.1 units and site 2 differing by 2 units.
 This reinforces the MCI results indicating that there were no significant impacts from discharges from the Contact Energy site.